 All in all, it’s a pretty sturdy device.
 The frame is made from powder-coated steel, and even the bearings are wear-resistant.
 We’ve seen cases where printers struggle to start in cooler climates, but that’s not a problem for the Replicator 2 – as long as your room is 0-32°, you’ll be able to print just fine.

 You can import models either directly from your PC, or with a USB stick or SD card.
-There’s a small LCD screen that can be used to control the unit, although obviously, the functionality here is fairly limited.
+There’s a small LCD screen that can be used to control the unit, although evidently, the functionality here is fairly limited.
 Still, it’s a nice option to have, and it looks great if nothing else.

 This printer comes with three print quality options.
 We found that at its highest resolution, models came out quite well.
 The edges could be a little sharper, but overall, they were clean enough for most applications.
 The Replicator 2 excels at creating complex internal structures, and there’s minimal stepping even on sharp curves.

 There is one fairly major issue, though.
 The Replicator 2 can only print with PLA.
 When you consider that even the cheapest printers tend to support ABS at least, this is a bit of a disappointment.
 If you’d like to create the same object over and over again, this isn’t a problem but hobbyists might find this limitation more than a little restrictive.